 \section{Evaluation}

-In this section, in order to have a comprehensive evaluation of our fine-tuned model and to compare with baseline Llama 3, we adapt two types of methods: Traditional metrics which focus more on low level words matching and GPT evaluation that estimates the accuracy and similarity for high semantic level.
+In this section, in order to have a comprehensive evaluation of our fine-tuned model and to compare with baseline Llama 3, we adopt two types of methods: Traditional metrics which focus more on low-level word matching, and GPT-based evaluation that estimates the accuracy and similarity for high semantic level.